LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey: Challenges and Opportunities

 \textbf{Unresolved Safety Vulnerabilities.} Most LLM-HAS works emphasize improving agent performance and have left safety, robustness and privacy underexplored in the context of human interaction~\cite{qiu2025emoagent}.
 As people and LLM-based agents collaborate in dynamic workflows, the risk of misaligned behavior, unexpected failures, or unintended disclosure of sensitive information grows.
+For example, the MetaGPT agent-centered framework \citep{hong2023metagpt}, while integrating task decomposition and communication, fails to integrate essential safety measures such as input sanitization, privacy-preserving data handling, and robust error-containment protocols.
+The MINT benchmark \citep{wang2024mint}, though it quantifies performance gains from multi-turn tool use and language feedback, omits any analysis of whether these interactive protocols might be exploited for code-injection attacks, data exfiltration, or other emergent safety failures.
 Humans engaging with these systems need clear safeguards around data sharing, error recovery protocols when agents behave unpredictably and privacy protections that cover every stage of the interaction.
 Robustness measures must ensure agents handle ambiguous or adversarial inputs without passing harm on to their human partners~\cite{glickman2025human}.
 Without studies that emphasize human experience in safety and privacy design, real-world deployments will struggle to gain trust or meet acceptable risk thresholds.
 Rigorous investigation of how safety, robustness and privacy shape human agent workflows from design through deployment is essential to build collaborations that are both effective and respectful of human needs. \\

 \textbf{Applications and Beyond.} The potential of LLM-HAS extends well beyond current applications.
-Many opportunities remain to be explored in challenging domains such as healthcare, finance, scientific research, education, and so on.
+Many opportunities remain to be explored in challenging domains such as healthcare, finance, scientific research, education, and so on \cite{luo2025large, guo2024large}.
 While fully autonomous LLM-based agent systems encounter difficulties in handling complex, long-term tasks and earning full trust in safety and reliability, the involvement of humans to provide additional information, feedback, and control allows LLM-HAS to greatly improve overall system performance and safety.
 This opens the door to impactful applications across a broad range of critical fields.